-- Blackboard used as a central information hub, including the provision of advance and additional material, and as a point of submission of assessed work. - Use of synchronous and asynchronous online and blended learning as appropriate (e.g. modelled through Digital Learning module). - Use of Panopto for flipped classroom preparation and video-based feedback.
+- Blackboard used as a central information hub, including the provision of advance and additional material, and as a point of submission of assessed work. - Use of synchronous and asynchronous online and blended learning as appropriate (e.g. modelled through Digital Learning module).

+Use of Panopto for flipped classroom preparation and video-based feedback.

-Provision for accrediting prior learning (APL) or qualifications in Education
+Provision for accrediting of prior learning (APL) or qualifications in Education.

-Students who may have completed a PG Cert in education or teaching and learning in another institution and who wish to join the MEd ULT at Diploma level are encouraged to contact the Programme Director, Kate Ippolito (k.ippolito@imperial.ac.uk), to discuss their transfer.
+Students who may have completed a PG Cert in education or teaching and learning in another institution and who wish to join the MEd ULT at Diploma level are encouraged to contact the Programme Director, Monika Pazio Rossiter (m.pazio@imperial.ac.uk), to discuss their transfer.